-The Senior School curriculum is based around the Queensland SATE (Senior Assessment and Tertiary Entrance) Implementation.
-The College has developed a comprehensive program to ensure a high level of readiness and confidence across the College community for College graduates in 2023.
+The Senior School Curriculum is based on the Queensland SATE (Senior Assessment and Tertiary Entrance) Implementation.
+The College has developed a comprehensive program to ensure a high level of readiness and confidence across the College community for College graduates in 2024.
 The College has also developed a Learning Beyond the Classroom Framework, Stella Wellbeing Program and Global STARS Program.

-- In the Middle School students participate in the Global STARS Project which combines the learning and skills of the Digital Technologies curriculum with solving real-world issues focusing on care for others and the world. - The Creative Spectacular Program in Year 10 builds on the work in the Middle School by continuing the creativity and collaboration demonstrated through a House advocacy project which culminates in multifaceted House performances at the end-of-year performance event. - The LHC SSS Program in Years 11 and 12 readies the students for life and learning beyond the College. - Other opportunities are offered across the College for Learning Beyond the Classroom including opportunities for immersions experiences, both Service and Outreach and Academicexperiences.
+The Creative Spectacular Program in Year 10 builds on the work in the Middle School by continuing the creativity and collaboration demonstrated through a House advocacy project, which culminates in multifaceted House performances at the end-of-year performance event.

+The LHC SSS Program in Years 11 and 12 readies the students for life and learning beyond the College.
+Other opportunities are offered across the College for Learning Beyond the Classroom including opportunities for immersions experiences, both Service and Outreach and Academic experiences.

 Programs of study for Years 7-12 are based on the Queensland Curriculum and Assessment Authority (QCAA) and Australian Curriculum, Assessment and Reporting Authority (ACARA) syllabuses and are subject to review as new syllabuses are developed.
 Students in the senior phase of learning choose from a range of QCAA subjects and vocational studies in programs which lead to tertiary entrance through the Australian Tertiary Admissions Rank (ATAR).
 Students may complete a Career Education program and have access to a dedicated School Careers Officer to explore post school pathways.
-As part of the VET Program they also are able to complete Vocational Education qualifications such as Diploma and Certificate levels as well as College-based traineeships/apprenticeships and work experience.
+As part of the VET Program, they aare also able to complete Vocational Education qualifications such as Diploma and Certificate levels as well as College-based traineeships/apprenticeships and work experience.

-All students are able to choose from a wide range of subjects in Years 11 and 12 & VET or I, II, IIIn courses which will qualify them for the Queensland Certificate of Education.
+All students can choose from a wide range of subjects in Years 11 and 12 & VET or Certificate I, II & III and Diploma courses, which will qualify them for the Queensland Certificate of Education.
 Eligible students with diverse needs are able to complete the Queensland Certificate of Individual Achievement.